ntamas/cl1/doc/cmdline/index.rst

                     by the product of the sizes of the two clusters being considered, as in the paper of Bader and Hogue [2]_

+--merge-method      specifies the method to be used to merge highly overlapping
+                    complexes.
+More precisely, this switch controls which scoring function is used to decide whether two complexes overlap significantly or not. ``merge`` calculates the intersection size squared, divided by the product of the sizes of the two complexes, while ``meet/min`` calculates the intersection size over the size of the smaller complex.

 --no-fluff          don't fluff the clusters, this is the default.
 For more details
                     about fluffing, see the ``--fluff`` switch above.